Ulcerate: The Destroyers of All and Vermis (2010–2014)

-Shrines of Paralysis and Stare Into Death and Be Still (2015–present)
+Shrines of Paralysis and Stare Into Death and Be Still (2015–2023)

 The band toured Australia and New Zealand on a number of dates from April–June 2015.
 In October 2015 Ulcerate headlined a tour across the United Kingdom, supported by Bell Witch and Ageless Oblivion.

 On 12 March 2016 the band announced that they were a month away from entering the studio to record their fifth album, with the band posting progress updates on their Facebook page.
 On 27 June the band officially announced the title, album artwork, and track listing of their fifth album: The album is titled Shrines of Paralysis and will be released through Relapse Records in Fall 2016.
 They also announced that they would be touring North America with Iceland's Zhrine and Canada's Phobocosm in support of their new album in November 2016.
 The album was officially released on 28 October 2016.

 In March 2017 the band performed at the two-day festival 'Direct Underground Fest' in Sydney and Melbourne, alongside Gorguts, Marduk, Mgła, and Départe.

 The band's sixth album Stare Into Death and Be Still was released on 24 April 2020 on Debemur Morti Productions.

+Cutting the Throat of God (2024–present)

+On 7 March 2024, the band announced their seventh album, Cutting the Throat of God, would be released on 14 June.

 Musical style and influences

 Ulcerate perform a highly technical, atmospheric variety of death metal.
 Their music is extremely dense, compositionally complex, technically demanding, and makes frequent use of unpredictable tempo changes.
-The band's drummer Jamie Saint Merat is considered an extremely important aspect of Ulcerate's sound due his technical skill and role in composing, recording, producing, and mixing their music, as well as creating the artwork.
+The band's drummer, Jamie Saint Merat, is considered an extremely important aspect of Ulcerate's sound due to his technical skill and role in composing, recording, producing, and mixing their music, as well as creating the artwork.
 Guitarist Michael Hoggard is notable for his extensive use of dissonance and guitar effects, and what has been described as "a frenetic mix of exotic chords and unorthodox progressions."
 Their style has been compared to bands such as Gorguts, Neurosis, Deathspell Omega, Immolation, and Portal.